Quick checklist

 - Keep required MVR and safety performance inquiries where applicable.

-- Complete and save annual review materials.
+- Complete and save annual review materials, including the MVR pull and a dated review note.

 Why this matters